-Businesses can publicly support ambitious legislation and their own strong commitment to transparency – using their voice and influence in this way can help move the needle on government action.
+Businesses and investors can publicly support ambitious legislation and their own strong commitment to transparency – using their voice and influence in this way can help move the needle on government action.
 Join us and commit to publicly support beneficial ownership transparency.
 We will share invitations to act in the moments where your voice can help make a difference to national and global policy.

-If business and governments work together to make ownership transparency a new global norm, the systemic changes will provide many macro benefits to business.
+If business, investors and governments work together to make ownership transparency a new global norm, the systemic changes will provide many macro benefits to business.
 These include more competitive and stable markets, improved public trust, increased competitiveness in public procurement and efficient delivery of public services.

 Governments spend $9.5 trillion a year globally on public works, goods and services.
 When company ownership is hidden, so too is nepotism, bribery and other forms of corruption in the procurement process.
 Beneficial ownership transparency helps level the playing field and ensures the best company is responsible for the delivery of often vital infrastructure and services.

-Companies are using their membership in international fora like the B20 to encourage governments to incorporate requirements for beneficial ownership transparency in state level legislation.
+Companies are engaging with international fora like the B20 to encourage governments to incorporate requirements for beneficial ownership transparency in state level legislation.
 Through the B20, company representatives such as David Seaton, Chairman and CEO of Fluor Corporation, Sam Walsh, CEO of Rio Tinto, and Chris Costa, Global Chief Operating Officer Fraud Investigation & Dispute Services, EY LLP, have called for increased beneficial ownership legislation through policy papers published by the B20 Anti-Corruption Taskforce since 2014.

 In 2014 Richard Branson, Arianna Huffington, Paul Polman, Guilherme Leal, and Francois-Henri Pinault, used their voice as B Team leaders to publish an open letter to the G20 calling for action on beneficial ownership transparency.